 DINING AND NIGHTLIFE IN COPENHAGEN

-When you are done with exploring the wonderful city of Copenhagen, it is time for something nice to eat and drink.
+When you are done with exploring the wonderful city of Copenhagen, it is time for something nice to eat and a drink.
 Copenhagen actually has just as many or more Michelin stars as cities like Berlin, Madrid and Rome.

 Currency: Danish Krone